carneades/carneades-4/INSTALL.md

     $ mkdir ~/go
 	$ typeset -x GOPATH=~/go

-Use the go tool to get the carneades-go package from Github:

-    $ go get github.com/carneades/carneades-go

-Use the go tool to build and install the carneades-iccma executable:
+Use the go tool to get, build and install the carneades-iccma executable from Github:

-    $ go install github.com/carneades/carneades-go/src/cmd/carneades-iccma
+    $ go get github.com/carneades/carneades-go/internal/cmd/carneades-iccma

 ## Running the carneades-iccma executable

 The carneades-iccma executable should now be installed in

     $GOPATH/bin/carneades-iccma

 You can execute the program using this full path.
-Altneratively, add
+Alternatively, add
 $GOPATH/bin to your PATH environment.
 You can then execute the command directly, as in